-Midlevel Nobody at Home Joined about 6 years ago
+Midlevel Nobody at Home Joined over 7 years ago

 I generally don't vocalize my opinions on rebrandings I don't like but man, this is just straight up awful.
 Kinda makes me wish that they get a Gap level response.
 That type is wonderful, especially compared to the just there type they have now.

 It looked almost decent in big lights up on the cantina but still felt off.

 Even the 2032 version they showed from Demolition Man was better.

 Bit of a cycle though, I believe.
 People assume designers don't use Windows so they only develop for Mac.
 It's a problem I've run into quite a bit.

 I've e-mailed a few developers of Mac software over the years asking if they'd ever have plans of porting to Windows but the answer is usually the same.